max-hoffman/maxh/content/post/wasm.md

 + TVM's code and documentation is tough to understand.
 The only way I could figure out how to extract an executable WASM from it and Emscripten was probably an abuse of the compiler.

 + Properly building and running a WASM script requires pre- and post-js files (and probably a custom C++ template file) that differ per application.

-Loading model weights into the script before compilation was also above my head, but seems necessary from production deployment.
++ Loading/caching .bin model weights into a WASM worker seems pretty critical for edge performance, but I can't quite wrap my head around that lifecycle yet.

 + The Emscripten compiler and WASM are both in development, and might not always work as expected.